equinor/res2df/docs/usage/pvt.rst

    pvt.df2ecl(dframe, filename="pvt.inc")

-When injecting this produced ``pvt.inc`` into any new Eclipse deck, ensure you check which keywords have been written out, compared to what you gave in to `res2df.pvt` above.
+When injecting this produced ``pvt.inc`` into any new input deck, ensure you check which keywords have been written out, compared to what you gave in to `res2df.pvt` above.
 Any non-supported keywords will get lost in the import phase and need to be catered for outside res2df.